 Construction begins at the Mendel building.
 Everything from electrical and mechanical systems to floor, windows, and walls will be replaced or refreshed to breathe new life into one of Saskatoon’s most beloved buildings.

 Exhibit installation is underway.
-We’ll be opening our doors to the public later this year!
+We’ll be opening our doors to the public on Friday, June 28!